Kidstoysstudio's ultimate activity book collection Download activity book

 The Kingdoms theme was then discontinued in 2012 and then replaced by The Lord of the Rings franchise sets.

-Does your little one love exciting LEGO adventures and role-playing games, but prefer pirates instead of knights?
-Then take a look at these beautiful LEGO Pirates building sets.
+Does your little one like exciting things?
+LEGO adventures and role-playing games, but would you rather have pirates instead of knights?
+Then take a look these beautiful LEGO Pirates building sets.

 About LEGO - which will never get boring

-LEGO toys are extremely popular and are not only intended for small children.
-There are also beautiful building sets for young people and even adults that, after construction, can be used as real eye-catcher in the living room
+LEGO toys is extremely popular and is not only intended for small children.
+There are also beautiful building sets for young people and even adults that can be used as, for example, after construction real eye-catcher in the living room

 LEGO plays for development

-LEGO aims to stimulate the development of children.
+LEGO is aimed at stimulating the development of children.
 First of all, by teaching them how to use various building blocks to create a product.
-In addition, kids learn role-playing through the minifigures, which is also very important for the healthy development of every child.
+In addition, kids learn to role-play through the minifigures, which is also very important for the healthy development of every child.

-In this way, children are always busy with both the brain and the hands.
-LEGO offers unlimited play options, for boys and girls, young and old.
-What makes LEGO special is that various building sets are provided with realistic items and details, so that a link with reality is always made.
+This way, children are always busy with both their brains and their hands.
+LEGO offers unlimited play opportunities for boys and girls, young and old.
+What LEGO What makes it special is that various construction sets are equipped with realistic items and details, so that a link is always made with reality.

-So while playing, children learn about various (everyday) situations.
-With LEGO toys, children are challenged in a creative way.
+While playing, children learn about various (everyday) situations.
+Of LEGO toys children are challenged in a creative way.

 Self-confidence by building yourself

-When children learn how to put something together at an early age, they will benefit later in life.
-Assembling the LEGO building sets requires understanding that several steps must be taken in a certain sequence and only then can a certain end goal be achieved.
-When a child manages to build such a set, it gives a pleasant feeling and self-confidence.
+When children learn how to put something together at a young age, they will benefit from it later in life.
+Assembling the LEGO construction sets require an understanding that several steps must be taken in a certain sequence and only then can a certain end goal be achieved.
+When a child succeeds in building such a set, it gives a pleasant feeling and self-confidence.

 Always something new to experience with LEGO

-LEGO keeps releasing new toys with interesting themes.
-LEGO has various options for smaller children Disney themes, for the older children themes that are based on, for example, city life or building interesting machines.
+LEGO brings something new again and again toys out with interesting themes.
+For the smaller children LEGO diverse Disney themes, for the older children themes that are based on, for example, city life or building interesting machines.

 For adults there is, among other things the 'architecture' theme where well-known monuments can be built and used as a new detail in the living room or bedroom.